-Join us as we look at some of our favourite unusual diamond engagement rings and what makes them so different!
+Join us as we look at some of our favourite unusual diamond engagement rings, and discuss what makes them so different!

-I want to start buy looking at some diamond rings which have a rather unusual shape.
-The most popular shape at the moment is the very popular Modern Brilliant round cut.
+We’ll start by looking at some diamond rings which have a rather unusual shape.
+For comparison, here is an example of the Modern Brilliant round cut, arguably the most popular shape at the moment is.
 It’s very easy to see why!

-This brings me to my unusually shaped ring, our 0.85 ct Diamond and yellow gold solitaire from circa 1900.
-As you can see from the image the shape of this stone is definitely not round and more like a chip that has been roughly cut!
-Personally I love this ring and feel it has so much character, it also has a beautifully subtle warm sparkle to it.
-The name of this cut is Old European pear as it is very close to the look of a pear cut, but from the age we know it would have been cut by hand and this accounts for the slightly odd shape.
-Remember the 4 C’s were not around in the 1900s!
+This brings us to our unusually shaped ring, this 0.85 ct Diamond and yellow gold solitaire (circa 1900).
+This ring has so much character; as well as a beautifully subtle warmth to its sparkle.
+The name of this diamond cut is Old European pear; it is very close in aesthetics to the pear cut, but judging by the age we know that it would have been cut by hand, accounting for the slightly odd shape.
+Remember the 4 Cs were not around in the 1900s!

-This diamond has a brilliant grading, being an E colour and VVS2 clarity.
-It would be the perfect choice for a bride who is looking for something that is subtly unusual and most definitely unique!
+This diamond has a brilliant grading.
+It is an E colour, and has a clarity of VVS2.
+It would be the perfect choice for a bride who is looking for something that is more unique and unusual!

-Toi et moi rings basically stand for the love and union of two people and the twining of their two souls; which I think makes it’s beautiful and symbolic choice as engagement ring.
-This style of ring was a first became a popular choice in 1776, when Napoléon gave Joséphine a beautiful sapphire and diamond engagement ring.
-Of course toi et moi rings don’t HAVE to be two diamonds they can be any gemstones.
-Or like Joséphine’s ring a mix of two.
+Toi et moi rings represent the love and union of two people and the twining of their souls.
+This symbolism makes a two stone ring a beautiful choice for an engagement ring.
+This style of ring first became a popular choice in 1776, when Napoléon Bonaparte gave Joséphine de Beauharnais a beautiful sapphire and diamond engagement ring.
+Of course, toi et moi rings don’t have to be two diamonds, they can consist of any combination of gemstones.

-Here at AC Silver we have a few fancy coloured diamonds but this Fancy yellow diamond and platinum ring, would make a gorgeous engagement ring for any bride that wants to add a bit of colour to her ring, but likes the idea of having a diamond ring rather than a gemstone.
+Here at AC Silver we have a few coloured diamonds, but this Fancy yellow diamond and platinum ring would make a gorgeous engagement ring for any bride that wants to add a pop of colour.

-Fancy diamonds like all other diamonds can vary in price depending on their carat weight, cut and clarity, but the colour is graded slightly different the naturally vibrant ones will be more expensive than a pale one in comparison.
+Fancy diamonds (meaning the diamonds outside the normal colour range), like all other diamonds, can vary in price depending on their carat weight, cut and clarity.
+Their colour however, is graded slightly differently; the naturally vibrant examples will be more expensive than the paler stones.

-Of course animals, particularly insects have been used in jewellery for hundreds of years.
-Queen Victoria herself was presented a snake ring from Prince Albert to mark their engagement.
-A ring similar to this that shows real thought and personality is a great choice for a bride that truly wants to stand out from the crowd.
-However for something this different it’s very unlikely you will be able to just stumble across one, it is likely that it would have to be specifically designed.
+Animals, particularly insects, have been used in jewellery for thousands of years.
+Even Queen Victoria was presented a snake ring from Prince Albert to mark their engagement.
+Sometimes, unusual animal-themed rings can show real thought and personality.
+They are a great choice for a bride that truly wants to stand out from the crowd.
+Stumbling across anything as specific as this is unlikely though, so bespoke design is the best route for achieving something as unique as these rings.

-I think all of these rings are unusual and special in their own way and would suit a bride that is looking for something a bit more out of the ordinary!
-Which ring is you favourite unusual diamond engagement ring?
-Would you prefer something more on-trend and traditional or do you like to stand out from the crowd more?
+Each of these rings is special in their own way, and would suit a bride that is looking for something out of the ordinary!
+Which ring is your favourite?
+Would you prefer something more on-trend and traditional, or do you like to stand out from the crowd?

 Emma Wright – Website Content Contributor / Sales Professional